geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I got it mostly.

 ##### **Qazalin** [[00:18:53](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1133)]
-But there's no like stall in the...
+But there's no like stall in the..

 ##### **Chenyu** [[00:18:57](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1137)]
 Well, no, there's no stall.